 The latest coronavirus figures for Adur and Worthing revealed

-Coronavirus figures released on Wednesday (June 23), showed that 11 people had tested positive for the virus in the latest 24-hour period.
+Coronavirus figures released on Tuesday (June 29), showed that 23 people in Adur had tested positive for covid in the latest 24-hour period.

-And 51 people had tested positive for covid in the latest 24-hour period. according to the figures released by Public Health England.
+While 87 people had tested positive in the past seven days, up 40 since the previous seven days.

 The figures also showed that there had been no deaths within 28 days of a positive test in Adur.

-Meanwhile, figures released on Tuesday (June 22), showed that 44,682 people in Adur had received their first covid vaccination.
-And 34,836 people had received their second dose.
+Meanwhile, 45,349 people in Adur had received their first covid jab.
+And 35,412 had received their second.

-In Worthing 14 people had tested positive for covid in the latest 24-hour period.
-And 65 had tested positive for covid in the latest 24-hour period.
+In Worthing 15 people had tested positive for the virus in the latest 24-hour period.

+While 59 people had tested positive for the virus in the past seven days, up 35 since the previous seven days.

 The figures also showed that there had been no deaths within 28 days of a positive test in Worthing.

-Meanwhile, figures released on Tuesday (June 22), showed that 75,570 people in Worthing had received their first covid vaccination.
-And 57,744 people had received their second dose.
+And 77,361 people had received their first covid jab.
+While 58,927 people had received their second dose.